jmashuque/branch-directory-map/README.md

 - upcoming: overlay buttons on marker info windows to favourite, refresh, or close the marker
 - upcoming: automatic refreshing when marker info windows are open for a specified amount of time
 - upcoming: theme colour changes for better contrast in both light and dark device themes
+- upcoming: visual waypoint counter displayed on the map fragment when relevant

+### 0.1-beta1-preview (2025-07-12)
+- feature: refined address fields can include multiple plus codes separated by commas, treated as "via" waypoints, refer to [Accuracy](#accuracy) for more information
+- improved: changes to `create_adbc.bat` and `adbc.bat` to check argument formatting, resolve project directory paths with spaces, new `pair`, `list`, and `auto` commands, and other tweaks
+- improved: root checks now performed every time API key is accessed
+- improved: branch code and name can now be read from separate fields or one field
+- revised: Address and Refined fields can contain commas
+- revised: `libs.versions.toml` updated, including AGP version
+- revised: removed unused dependencies, including all of Jetpack Compose, and fragmented comments
+- revised: number of waypoints tracked so as to not exceed 23 (or 25 fpr Advanced Routing), hard limits set by Google
+- fix: avoidance options now passed to API's even without selecting waypoints
+- fix: for now, waypoints are truncated to the last one for routes sent to Maps App due to Google's 10 intermediates limit and inability to route through waypoints as "via" in the Maps App

 ### 0.1-alpha4 (2025-04-06)
 - feature: specify a Google Map ID to import your custom map style from your cloud project, will disable dark and monochrome toggles, pricing will be higher per map load